SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     must inherit from a class defined in Objective-C or from another class marked with the ``objc`` attribute.
-    The compiler implicitly adds the ``objc`` attribute to a nongeneric class that doesn't have any generic superclasses,
+    The compiler implicitly adds the ``objc`` attribute to a nongeneric class that doesn't inherit (directly or indirectly) from a generic class, and that inherits (directly or indirectly)
-    and that inherits from either another class marked with the ``objc`` attribute or a class defined in Objective-C.
+    from a class defined in Objective-C.
     Protocols marked with the ``objc`` attribute can't inherit from protocols that aren't marked with the ``objc`` attribute.